CHRONOLOGY-Bank of Japan policy moves since 1999

 With rates effectively at zero, the BOJ's key monetary

-The total size is now set at 50 trillion yen ($660 billion),
+The total size is now set at 55 trillion yen ($714 billion)

 remainder for market operations.